jeetavasare/text2imageAI/README.md

 ## Usage
 1. **Register**
     - Assuming a first time usage Click on the profile icon and click on **Register** Instead
-    - Set you username and password
+    - Set your username and password
 2. **Generate Image**
    - In the Prompt field give a clear description of the image you want
    - In the quality field give the quality if the image